Speechless (Ciara song): Critical reception

 Praising the production of The-Dream and Tricky Stewart on the album, Matthew Horton of BBC Music called the song "crisp" and said that it was a "trim, anthemic synth ballad."
 Noting it as one of their choice picks from the album, Andy Kellman of Allmusic called the song "euphoric" and was the best of The-Dream and Tricky's seven songs on the album.
 A Rap-Up writer noted the song as a standout track from the album.
 Ed Easton Jr. of WXRK said the song "reminds all her fans that she can actually sing and be taken seriously as an actual artist rather than an over-hyped dancer."
 As one of the album's "emotionally demanding cuts," Ken Capobianco of Boston Globe said that the song "lacked conviction."
 Becky Bain of Idolator was less than enthusiastic of the song, commenting, "basically, we’re speechless, too, but only because we can’t find much to rave about."
 Bain also called the synth-beat generic and "run-of-the-mill," comparing it to her "Love Sex Magic."

 "Speechless" debuted on the US Hot R&B/Hip-Hop Songs chart at number ninety-one on the week of September 18, 2010.
 It went on to peak at number seventy-four.
-The song was featured as the one of the A-sides for "Gimmie Dat", in the UK, where the latter peaked at number 111 on the UK Singles chart.
+The song was featured as one of the A-sides for "Gimmie Dat", in the UK, where the latter peaked at number 111 on the UK Singles chart.